| AFFORDABLE CAD/CAM SERIESGantry Mills…

 problem-solving experiences.
 Each week, for example, students can

 concentrate on a different subject to make more sophisticated parts.
+Mr.

 Pete Sorinson and his colleagues at Lake Washington HS, Kirkland, WA use